All Episodes

 It just doesn't happen.

-So and then there's this is ISIS.
+So, and then there's this, there's ISIS.

 ISIS executes 25 people by dissolving them in nitric acid, UK Daily Mail.

-ISIS has executed 25 people in Mosul, Mosul, however you wish to pronounce it, Northern Iraq, by lowering them in a vat of nitric acid, according to several local news reports.
+ISIS has executed 25 people in Mosul, Mosul, however you wish to pronounce it, northern Iraq, by lowering them in a vat of nitric acid, according to several local news reports.

 Keep in mind, according to a Harvard professor, American conservatives are the modern Nazis.